mleanca/Python-Odyssey-Sigmoid/Lesson10-Functions/README.md

 "# Python-Odyssey-Sigmoid"
-Lesson 10 is about functions
+Lesson 10 is about functions part 1